 Snoman Inc. Environmental Policy

-Snoman Inc. member clubs and Board of Directors are committed to preserving the natural environment throughout Manitoba.
+Snoman Inc.'s member clubs and Board of Directors are committed to preserving the natural environment throughout Manitoba.
 We not only promote safety as one of our key initiatives but are also committed to developing and maintaining environmental responsibility throughout the trail system.
 We feel that this can be accomplished by embracing new technologies along with educating the public and leading by example.
-This commitment is reflected in the Snoman Inc. Mission Statement:
+This commitment is reflected in our Mission Statement:

 “Snoman (Snowmobilers of Manitoba) Incorporated is dedicated to providing strong leadership and support to its member clubs to develop safe and environmentally responsible snowmobile trails to further the enjoyment of organized snowmobiling throughout Manitoba”

 Snoman is committed to accomplishing this by:

 - Encouraging clubs and their members to become active players in environmentally sustainable practises.

 - Reducing the ecological footprint through initiatives such as: recycling, new technologies and the reduction in paper usage.